Code-Institute-Submissions/fitipedia/TESTING.md

     * I head over to my profile page, scroll down to the Delete Account section and click the button to delete my account
     * In the confirmation box, I confirm the deletion by clicking on Delete again
     * I am redirected to the homepage, no longer logged in
+    * I make sure that my account has been deleted by entering the username and password I was using, and an alert flashes telling me the login credentials are invalid
 * As a registered user, I have accidentally clicked on Delete Account and wish to cancel this
     * In the confirmation box, I click on Cancel and am taken back to the my profile page